Kentico/xperience-by-kentico-kentico-migration-tool/README.md

   * Xperience by Kentico currently does not support:
     * Macro expressions in page type field default values or other settings.
 Content type fields containing macros will not work correctly after the migration.
     * Categories for page type fields.
 Field categories are not migrated with page types.
     * Page type inheritance.
-You cannot migrate page types that inherit fields from other page types.
+Page types that inherit fields are migrated including all inherited fields but the binding to the parent page type is not preserved.
       * However, you can create [reusable field schemas](./Migration.Toolkit.CLI/README.md#convert-page-types-to-reusable-field-schemas) for page types from which other page types inherit.
   * All migrated Content types have the **Include in routing** option enabled (the migration never creates pages without URL and routing).
 * **Pages**